2 Things That Steal Your Joy

 If you’re in a battle for your joy right now, you need to:

 - Pull down the shutters

 - Put on your armor

 When we feel that joy has gone out of our lives, our first response should be to take a spiritual inventory, just as we would if we had discovered that we had been robbed.

 We need to look at each area of our life to determine how the enemy gained entrance into our lives, and then we need to reinforce that weak area so that he can’t come back!

-Here are two things that steal joy in our lives:
+Here are two things that steal our joy

 Disobedience is one of the most common ways the enemy steals our joy.